FAQ

 • Publish the data received from companies on the market conditions involved with setting fuel prices in BC.

-• As the Administrator of the FPT Act, the BCUC will collect and regularly publish data on the market conditions that are involved with setting fuel prices in BC.
-The duties of the Administrator, as set out in the FPT Act, do not involve regulating fuel prices in BC.
+• The BCUC does not regulate fuel prices in BC.
+As the Administrator of the FPT Act, the BCUC collects and publishes data on the market conditions that are involved with setting fuel prices in BC, as set out in the FPT Act.

 Go to Top